-The determination of whether or not a student has violated the student code of conduct will be made based solely on a preponderance of the evidence.
+The determination of whether a student has violated or has not violated the student code of conduct will be made based solely on a preponderance of the evidence.
 In other words, it is more likely to be true than not true, based on the evidence, that the student did violate the rule.
 Once it has been determined that a rule(s) was violated, the administrator will follow the progressive discipline process.